Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-The LFSM admits a natural multifractional extension which has been introduced and studied in \cite{Stoev.Taqqu(2004),Stoev.Taqqu(2005),Dozzi.Shevchenko(2011)}.
-The definition of the linear multifractional stable motion (LMSM) is given by equation \eqref{eq:def_lfsm} where the Hurst exponent $H$ is replaced by a function $t\mapsto H(t)$. \citet{Stoev.Taqqu(2004)} obtained lower and upper bounds on H\"older exponents which are similar to LFSM results: for all $t\in\R_+$, $H(t)-1/\alpha \leq \alpha_{X,t} \leq H(t)$ and $\widetilde{\alpha}_{X,t} = H(t)-1/\alpha$ almost surely. \citet{Ayache.Hamonier(2013)} recently investigated the existence of optimal local modulus of continuity.
+The LFSM admits a natural multifractional extension which has been introduced and studied in \cite{Stoev.Taqqu-2004,Stoev.Taqqu-2005,Dozzi.Shevchenko-2011}.
+The definition of the linear multifractional stable motion (LMSM) is based on Equation~\eqref{eq:def_lfsm}, where the Hurst exponent $H$ is replaced by a function $t\mapsto H(t)$. \citet{Stoev.Taqqu-2004} and \citet{Ayache.Hamonier-2013} have obtained lower and upper bounds on H\"older exponents which are similar to LFSM results: for all $t\in\R_+$, $H(t)-1/\alpha \leq \alpha_{X,t} \leq H(t)$ and $\widetilde{\alpha}_{X,t} = H(t)-1/\alpha$ almost surely. \citet{Ayache.Hamonier-2013} have also investigated the existence of an optimal local modulus of continuity.

-Theorem \ref{th:2ml_lfsm} can be generalized to the LMSM in the continuous case.
+Theorem~\ref{th:2ml_lfsm} can be generalized to the LMSM in the continuous case.
 More precisely, we assume that the Hurst function satisfies the following assumption,

 Since the LMSM is clearly a non-homogeneous process, it is natural to focus on the study of the spectrum of singularities localized at $t\in\R_+$, i.e.